F5, Inc.: F5 NGINX

 Since the NGINX, Inc. acquisition in 2019, F5 has offered an enterprise offering of NGINX with advanced features, multiple support SLAs, and regular software updates.

 F5 Distributed Cloud Services

 During F5 Agility 2022, F5 announced a new product offering being built on the platforms of BIG-IP, Shape Security, and Volterra.
 The primary offering in this suite is the SaaS-based web application and API protection (WAAP).
 F5 Distributed Cloud Services enable organizations to deploy, secure, and manage their applications across various environments, including data centers, multi-cloud setups, and the network or enterprise edge.

 Acquisitions

+SurePath AI

+In June 2026, F5 acquired Denver-based startup SurePath AI, a platform specializing in network-based artificial intelligence discovery and shadow AI detection.
+The acquisition's technology identifies corporate workforce usage of unauthorized AI tools and tracks agent behaviors at the network layer without requiring direct application integrations.
+The financial terms of the transaction were not disclosed.